 Want to show your student a video or print off a specific worksheet?
 Not a problem.
 Upload files, videos, links, tables, images … it’s all there.
-If you are co-teaching, a click of a button allows you to share the lesson plan with someone else.
-I have not used the later function, but could see it being highly useful if I needed to share the lesson with another teacher.
+If you are co-teaching, a click of a button allows you to share the lesson plan with someone else (not a function I’ve needed, but could see it being highly useful).

 Learner Outcomes that match your area:

-Depending on where you live, or how you plan your curriculum, you may use provincial (or state) music learner outcomes.
+Depending on where you live, or how you plan your curriculum, you may use provincial (or state) music learner outcomes for your lesson plans.
 If you are wanting to show alignment (partial or otherwise) to school curriculum standards this is a great tool.
-If another teacher has uploaded the LO’s (learner outcomes), they are available for everyone’s use.
-If not, you can upload the educational standards.
+When another teacher uploads the LO’s (learner outcomes), they are available for everyone’s use.
+Otherwise, you can upload the educational standards.

 Wondering why you want or need this tool?
 In Canada, homeschooling families need to show what educational goals & milestones their children have reached twice a year.
 Being able to easily provide a list of specific LO’s homeschoolers can provide their facilitator is a big plus for some families.

-Sometimes lessons don’t go according to plan or need to be thrown out all together.
+Sometimes lesson plans don’t go according to the original plan or need to be thrown out all together.
 Or, maybe you have multiple students doing many of the same songs from their method books with individualized supplementary repertoire.
 It is just a click of a button to move forward (or back) a lesson or even copy an entire lesson to another day/student.
-Planboard has made this even easier by allowing you to copy to multiple classes on multiple days.
+Planboard has made this even easier by allowing you to copy to multiple lesson plans/classes on multiple days.
 (Great for if a few students are learning many of the same songs at the same time.
-I just modify the 1 or 2 individual songs afterward.)
+I just modify the 1 or 2 individual songs afterwards.)
 Be forewarned that if you choose to copy a lesson, it will delete any lesson plan on the day/lesson you are moving it to.
 Be careful!